 In the EU, several Member States have put in policies to ensure medicines supply for their own populations.
 Most national measures targeted parallel exports of medicines due to concerns that speculation could undermine supply to patients.
 In other more extreme cases, member states introduced restrictions to hoard medicines at the expense of their neighbours out of panic.
 These extreme measures disrupted European supply chains with no clear benefit for patients locally and should be avoided in the future.
-On a posivite note, the EU guidance for the optimisation of supply for medicines, tackled disproportionate national stockpiles which were found to have no public health benefit.
+On a positive note, the EU guidance for the optimisation of supply for medicines, tackled disproportionate national stockpiles which were found to have no public health benefit.

-Consider EU policies to encourage companies to build and maintain resilient (diverse, secure and sustainable) supply chains, with mature quality and HSE management systems.
-As EU and member states promote a greater focus on regional production, policy measures will be needed to help ensure long-term economic viability, as well as a "level playing field" due to economic incentives offered in other markets.
+Consider EU policies to encourage companies to build and maintain resilient (diverse, secure and sustainable) supply chains, with mature quality and EHS management systems.

-- National medicines stockpiles negatively impact supply and equitable access to medicines. - Establish clear distinctions between normal medicines exports and parallel trade to ensure that medicines manufacturers can continue to operate when governments impose restrictions on parallel exports.
+- As EU and member states promote a greater focus on regional production, policy measures will be needed to help ensure long-term economic viability, as well as a "level playing field" due to economic incentives offered in other markets. - National medicines stockpiles negatively impact supply and equitable access to medicines. - Establish clear distinctions between normal medicines exports and parallel trade to ensure that medicines manufacturers can continue to operate when governments impose restrictions on parallel exports. - National policies to ensure the plurality of suppliers active in their market. - European and national communication and awareness raising campaigns towards HCPs on the availability of generic and biosimilar medicines options.